 Best for a Delicious Cappuccino

 If you're a coffee enthusiast grinding your own beans, then this is the product for you.
 Being of supreme quality you can expect freshness with every purchase.
-It's dark, rich roast is ideal for a deliciously flavored cappuccino.
-Another 100% Arabica blend which is a favorite among the Cuban coffee drinkers.
+It's dark, rich roast is ideal for a flavored cappuccino.
+This Bustelo Coffee for moka pot is 100% Arabica blend.

 AmazonFresh Colombia Whole Bean Coffee, Medium Roast